InBrain-Electronics-Lab/InBrain-Electronics-Lab/projects/index.md

 ---
-title: Projects
+title: Collaborators
 nav:
   order: 2
   tooltip: Software, datasets, and more
 ---

-# {% include icon.html icon="fa-solid fa-wrench" %}Projects
+# {% include icon.html icon="fa-solid fa-wrench" %}Our Collaborators

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+We are thrilled to work with talented collaborators around the world, who are pushing the boundaries of what is possible in their respective fields.

 {% include tags.html tags="publication, resource, website" %}